smklancher/KTM-Dev-Menu/README.md

 End Sub
 ```

+#### Parent Folder

-If executing a folder function (first paremeter is an CscXFolder), it will be run on the doc's parent folder, however it is possible that some operations will not work properly when using the parent folder from a document event.
-KTA lacks the batch level events to provide a folder directly, so this is the only way to run functions that require a folder.
+If executing a folder function (first paremeter is an CscXFolder), it will be run on the doc's parent folder, however this will not change the fact that structural changes cannot be made from a document event.
+So while this approach can be used to run a function that reads from all documents in the folder, it cannot be used to do tasks like merge documents.

+The reason this limitation is notable is that KTA TD lacks the batch level events to provide a folder directly, so this is the only way to run functions that require a folder.
+Thus, functions that make structural changes, like [KTM Separation Testing](https://github.com/smklancher/KTM-Separation-Testing), cannot be used in KTA TD.

 ## Implementation Details